modelscope/data-juicer/docs/DeveloperGuide.md

 ### Installing uv

-`uv` is a fast Python package installer and resolver, written in Rust, designed as a drop-in replacement for pip.
+`uv` is a fast Python package installer and resolver, as a better drop-in replacement for pip.
 You can install it using:

 ```bash
 # Using curl